x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-equipment-mailboxes-exchange-2013-help.md

 3. Use the options on the page to specify the settings for the new resource mailbox.

-  - **\* Equipment name** Use this box to type a name for the equipment mailbox.
+   - **\* Equipment name**: Use this box to type a name for the equipment mailbox.
 This is the name that's listed in the resource mailbox list in the EAC and in your organization's address book.
 This name is required and it can't exceed 64 characters.

      > [!TIP]
      > Although there are other fields that describe the details of the room, for example, Capacity, consider summarizing the most important details in the equipment name using a consistent naming convention.
 Why?
 So users can easily see the details when they select the equipment from the address book in a meeting request.

-  - **\* Email address** An equipment mailbox has an email address so it can receive booking requests.
+   - **\* Email address**: An equipment mailbox has an email address so it can receive booking requests.
 The email address consists of an alias on the left side of the @ symbol, which must be unique in the forest, and your domain name on the right.
 The email address is required.

 4. When you're finished, click **Save** to create the equipment mailbox.